 Currently, I am investigating the LMC - SMC - Milky Way system.
 The LMC and SMC (collectively known as the Clouds) are the two most massive satellite galaxies of the Milky Way.
 The Clouds have likely been interacting with each other since the past 6 billion years !
-Vast photometric, spectroscopic and astrometric observations from local group surveys have enabled the utilization of the Clouds as a new Astrophysical laboratory.
-I am trying to utilize this laboratory to advance our understanding of galaxy dynamics and dark matter physics, as well as of the Clouds themselves.
-To achieve this goal, I am building state-of-the-art numerical simulations of the LMC - SMC - Milky Way interaction history as well as utilizing observational datasets.
+Vast photometric, spectroscopic and astrometric observations have enabled the utilization of the Clouds as a new Astrophysical laboratory.
+I am using this laboratory to advance our understanding of galaxy dynamics and dark matter physics, as well as of the Clouds themselves.
+To achieve this goal, I am building state-of-the-art numerical simulations of the LMC - SMC - Milky Way interaction history alongwith analyzing precision observational datasets.

 The LMC's bar has several strange properties which are typically not shown by barred galaxies.
-It is offset from the disk center, tilted with respect to the disk plane, and absent in gas.
+It is offset from the disk center, tilted with respect to the disk plane, and does not drive gas inflows.
 Characterizing the LMC's bar is important to understand the origin of its strange nature, place the LMC in context with other barred galaxies, and understand the role of bars in the evolution of low mass galaxies.

 MEGHA (sanskrit for Clouds) is an observationally fine tuned full N-body model of the LMC-SMC-Milky Way interaction.